simranmalhi/cse-455-final-project/README.md

 For our loss function, we chose to use the MSE loss function because our problem is a regression problem and we are trying to minimize the difference between the predicted and actual scores.

-### Song Predictions (TODO: Results)
+### Model Results
-After the model has been trained and evaluated with the training and testing data, we print out the top ten song predictions per user using the following steps:
+After the model has been trained and evaluated with the training and testing data, we plot out four graphs based on training loss, training accuracy, testing loss, and testing accuracy of model.
+We then compared the testing accuracies and training accuracies of multiple experiments with varying hyperparameters to find the best results.

-1. Convert the user onehot and track onehot encodings back to their string id representations using `onehot_to_item`.

-2. Get the track name and artist for each track_id

-3. For each user:
-    - Get the model score predictions for all of the tracks in the entire dataset

-    - Sort the (track_id, scores) from highest to lowest scores

-    - Print out the track name and artist for the first ten (track_id, score) items in the sorted list

 ---